Dr Sarah Lambourne-Wills (BSc, PGDip, MSc, MBACP, DCounsPsych, CPsychol)

 Training, qualifications & experience

-I have over nine years of experience of working within a counselling role; most of this experience has been gained through working as a Counselling Psychologist in training or as an Assistant Psychologist for the NHS.
+I have over ten years of experience of working within a counselling role; most of this experience has been gained through working as a Counselling Psychologist in training or as an Assistant Psychologist for the NHS.
 I have provided psychological therapy in a range of settings, including Increasing Access to Psychological Therapies (IAPT) services, Carers services, Community Learning Disability Teams, and within educational contexts.

 I have a particular interest in working collaboratively with clients to ensure therapy is specifically tailored to meet their needs.
 I take a client-led approach, and by focusing on the client's individual goals, I draw upon a range of psychological approaches in order to support the client to reach their goals.